zaliven/Phishtank-Visual/README.md

 1. Read data from Phishtank

-    The script reads data from Phishtank's API.
+    The script uses Phishtank's API to fetch new data.
 It processes only new data, of logs with '_phish_id' greater than the maximum '_phish_id' in the database to avoid duplicates.

 2. Process data using Pandas

     Transforms data to create 9 fields, as listed below :
     -   _phish_id, date, month, hour, url, domain, target, ip_address, country

-3. Load it back to ElasticSearch
+3. Load data to ElasticSearch

 ## External python libraries used
 - Pandas